:max_bytes(150000):strip_icc()/SPR-Home-v2-The-10-Best-Sectional-Sofas-of-2021-4150346-02-8d11b33ce93a4816aba90d1531f40bea.jpg)

 Ottoman cushion slips forward

 If you're looking for something more affordable, the Merwin 2-Piece Upholstered Sectional is a great choice.
-It earned a 4.2 out of 5 overall score from our tester, who appreciated the simple, sophisticated design, solid wood frame, and all-around comfortable feel.
+During home testing, we appreciated the simple, sophisticated design, solid wood frame, and all-around comfortable feel.
 The understated silhouette works with most decor styles, while the layout easily accommodates group seating.

-"It is nice to recline on a sectional, but I also love that the right-angle seating design promotes conversation since people can more comfortably face each other," our tester said.
-One thing to note is the ottoman cushion sometimes slips forward, which can be a little annoying.
-Also, although this sectional calls for at-home assembly, it's super easy to put together—all you do is screw on the legs and put the cushions on.
+This sofa has a simple design and is on the more compact side; this makes it great for apartment living, especially since the chaise is also reversible.
+That being said, it might not work the best for larger entertaining spaces—or for those who really want to sink into a large, cozy sectional.
+Another thing to note is the ottoman cushion sometimes slips forward, which can be a little annoying.
+And although this sectional calls for at-home assembly, it's super easy to put together—all you do is screw on the legs and put the cushions on.

 Price at time of publish: $930